Single Vehicle Wreck Near Century Claims One Life

 March 14, 2021

-A single vehicle crash Saturday night claimed the life of an adult male about two miles west of Century.
+A single vehicle crash Saturday night claimed the life of an adult male about three miles west of Century.

 He was pronounced deceased at the scene.
 There were no passengers in the vehicle.